HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-scope.md

 {: .panel-heading}
 <div class="panel-body">

-This request has enabled the new scope database to be administered via HCL Domino Rest API.
+This request has enabled the new scope database to be administered via Domino Rest API.
 </div>
 </div>